 - For the chocolate glaze

-- 11. Carefully transfer the cake to a cake stand or serving plate and serve.
-(The cake will keep under a cake dome at room temperature for up to 2 days in the unlikely event that it will last that long.
-And don’t allow that excess glaze that dribbled onto the parchment to go to waste!
-Save it and enjoy it later as an ice cream topping or simply straight from the spoon.)
+Carefully transfer the cake to a cake stand or serving plate and serve.
+(The cake will keep under a cake dome at room temperature for up to 2 days, that is, in the unlikely event that it’ll last that long.
+Originally published December 13, 2017.

 Recipe Testers Reviews